WordPoints/wordpoints/src/readme.txt

 If you are a security researcher you can report vulnerabilities through our [bug bounty program on HackerOne](https://hackerone.com/wordpoints).

+= Privacy Policy =

+WordPoints does not communicate with any remote services by default.
+However, when you install modules from WordPoints.org or other servers, WordPoints may communicate with those services in order to provide you updates for the module.
+Check the privacy policy of the module server in question to learn more about what information is shared with it, though generally only the ID and version of the module will be sent to the update service.

 == Installation ==

 Before installing on multisite, it is recommended that you read this